-Referred to in paragraph 14 of the Independent Auditors' Report of even date to the members of The Tinplate Company of India Limited on the financial statements as of and for the year ended March 31, 2020 Page 3 of 3
+Referred to in paragraph 13 of the Independent Auditors' Report of even date to the members of The Tinplate Company of India Limited on the financial statements for the year ended March 31, 2021 Page 3 of 3

-- ix.
+- viii.
+As the Company does not have any loans or borrowings from any financial institution or bank or Government, nor has it issued any debentures as at the balance sheet date, the provisions of Clause 3(viii) of the Order are not applicable to the Company. - ix.
 The Company has not raised any moneys by way of initial public offer, further public offer (including debt instruments) and term loans.
 Accordingly, the provisions of Clause 3(ix) of the Order are not applicable to the Company. - x.
 During the course of our examination of the books and records of the Company, carried out in accordance with the generally accepted auditing practices in India, and according to the information and explanations given to us, we have neither come across any instance of material fraud by the Company or on the Company by its officers or employees, noticed or reported during the year, nor have we been informed of any such case by the Management. - xi.
-The Company has paid/ provided for managerial remuneration in accordance with the requisite approvals mandated by the provisions of Section 197 read with Schedule V to the Act.
-Also refer paragraph 16 of our main audit report - xii.
+The Company has paid/provided for managerial remuneration in accordance with the requisite approvals mandated by the provisions of Section 197 read with Schedule V to the Act. - Also refer paragraph 15 of our main audit report - xii.
 As the Company is not a Nidhi Company and the Nidhi Rules, 2014 are not applicable to it, the provisions of Clause 3(xii) of the Order are not applicable to the Company. - xiii.
 The Company has entered into transactions with related parties in compliance with the provisions of Sections 177 and 188 of the Act.
 The details of such related party transactions have been disclosed in the financial statements as required under Indian Accounting Standard (Ind AS) 24, Related Party Disclosures specified under Section 133 of the Act. - xiv.
 The Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year under review.
 Accordingly, the provisions of Clause 3(xiv) of the Order are not applicable to the Company. - xv.
 The Company has not entered into any non-cash transactions with its directors or persons connected with him.
 Accordingly, the provisions of Clause 3(xv) of the Order are not applicable to the Company. - xvi.
 The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
 Accordingly, the provisions of Clause 3(xvi) of the Order are not applicable to the Company.

-For Price Waterhouse & Co Chartered Accountants LLP Firm Registration Number: 301112E/E-300009 Chartered Accountants
+For Price Waterhouse & Co Chartered Accountants LLP Firm Registration Number: 304026E/E-300009 Chartered Accountants

-Rajib Chatterjee Partner Membership Number: 057134 UDIN: 20057134AAAAAG6326
+Rajib Chatterjee Partner Membership Number 057134 UDIN: 21057134AAAAAG4160